cogniti0n/cogniti0n.github.io/_posts/2025-08-08-nonconvex.md

 > - $\nabla \mathcal{L}(w^* ) \ne 0$
 > - For at least one $i$, $\mathrm{rank}(\nabla^2 F_i(w^* )) > 2n$

 For a local minima $w^* $, we generally do not expect the gradient to vanish.
+Therefore, the conditions of the proposition are well-established.

 ## When is GD Effective?